whittlbc/relax-js/README.md

 **Spin up a new bot running on Relax**

 You can create a new bot for your Slack team [here](https://my.slack.com/services/new/bot) if you haven't already.
-The Slack API should also be able to provide you with your teamUid, which you will need along with your bot's token in order to spin up a bot on Relax.
+The Slack API should also be able to provide you with your team's uid, which you will need along with your bot's token in order to spin up a bot on Relax.

 ```js
 relax.createBot(teamUid, botToken);